 I’m sitting on the beach watching…

+The seagull hovering in the sky scanning the waters.
+Suddenly it crashed into the water.
 After some clumsy flapping around, it took off with a small fish in its bills.

 A couple of years ago, I attended American Bikers Aimed Toward Education (ABATE) motorcycle safety course.
 It was a good experience for me, so I decided to write to Indiana ABATE magazine, and it was published.
 Click on the two images below, which will enlarge them.
 For the first page, look to your right side under RiderEd MailBag.
 That column continues to the next page on its upper left side.
 Enjoy!